 Dr. Erskine being shot and dying in Steve's arms.
 He's not able to talk in his final breaths, but points to Steve's heart to remind him that even with his new strength he must always stay true to who he really is.
 "A good man."

 After Cap crashes the plane & is presumed dead, the film cuts to people celebrating the end of the war... and then we see the remnants of the Howling Commandos, somberly raising a glass to their fallen friend whilst everyone around them is celebrating.

-Made worse when you consider scenes like that ACTUALLY HAPPENED at the end of the real life war, as men toasted their fallen brothers.
+Made worse when you consider that thousands and thousands scenes like that happened at the end of the real life war, as men toasted their fallen brothers.

 The above is followed by a scene of the SSR closing up shop, as we see Peggy tearfully looking at Captain America's file, then opening it to reveal that she's looking at a picture of pre-Super-Soldier Serum Steve.
 That, coupled with the sombre music playing in the background never fails to make the tears flow.

 Erskine: People forget that the first country the Nazis invaded was their own.

 This troper's veteran father always tears up during "The Star Spangled Man" due to the sheer loving patriotism of the song.